-In a short time Kingsborough's daughter went up,
+In a short time, Kingsborough's daughter went up in as great hurry as surprize, crying out, "mamma, mamma, my father has brought heether a very odd, muckle, ill shaken up waife, as eever ay saa; nay, and has taaken her unto the hall too."

-in as great hurry as surprize, crying out, "Mamma, mamma, my father has brought heether a very odd, muckle, ill shapen up waife, as eever ay saa; nay, and has taaken her unto the hall too."
+She had scarce said this, before Kingsborough himself went into the room, and desired his wife to dress again, as fast as she could, and get such meat as they had ready for supper,---"Who have you with you, says Mrs. M'Donald?
+You shall know that, replied he, in good time, only make haste."

-She had scarce said this, before Kingsborough himself came into the room, and desired his wife to dress again, as fast as she could, and get such meat as they had ready for supper,-"Who have you with you," says she?
-"You shall know that in good time, only make haste."
-She then desired her daughter to go and fetch the keys, which she had left in the hall.
-The girl went and soon came back again in a great hurry, and said.
-"Mamma, mamma, I canna gang een for the kayes; because the muckle woman is walken up and down the hall, and I am afraid of her."
-Mrs M'Donald then went herself, but was so frightened, as she said, "at seeing such a muckle trollop of a carling make sike lang streeds through the hall, that she did not like her appearance;" but then she desired her husband to fetch them; but he would not; so she was obliged to go herself.
+M'Donald then desired Mrs. daughter to go and fetch the keys, which she had left in the hall.
+The girl went and soon ran back again in a great hurry, and said. "mamma, mamma, I canna gang een for the kaeys; because the muckle woman is a walken up and doon the hall, and am afraid of her (meaning the Prince,") Mrs. M'Donald then went herself, but was so frightened, as she said, "At seeing such a muckle trolloop of a carling make sike lang streedes through the hall, that she did not leek her appearance;" but then she desired her husband to fetch them; but he would not; so she was obliged at last to go herself.

-When she went into the room Ascanius was sitting, but he got up immediately, and saluted her.
-She then began to tremble, having found a rough beard, imagining it was some distressed nobleman, or gentleman in disguise, but never dreamed who it was.
-She therefore went directly out of the room, with the keys in her hand, to her husband, without saying one word, and greatly importuned Kingsborough to tell her who it was; and if he could tell any thing of what was become of the Prince.
-Kingsborough smiled, and told her, "My dear, it is the Prince.-The Prince," cried she, then we are a' ruined, we will a' be hanged now.-Hute," cried he "we will die but once, and if we are hanged for this, we die in a good cause, doing only an act of humanity and charity; but go make haste with supper, bring us eggs, butter, cheese, and whatever else is ready."-"Eggs, butter, and cheese," quoth she,-"what a supper is that for a Prince.
-Oh wife! (replied he) you little know how he has lived of late; this will be a feast to him: besides, to make a formal supper, would make the servants suspect something; the less ceremony, therefore, the better; make haste and come to supper yourself.-"come to supper," says she, "I know not how to behave before majesty.-You must come," replied Kingsborough, "for the Prince will not eat one bit without you; and you'll find it no difficult matter to behave before him, so obliging and easy is he in conversation."
+When she went into the room, the Prince was sitting, but got up immediately, and saluted her; Mrs. M'Donald then began to tremble, having found a rough beard; imagining it was some distressed nobleman, or gentleman in disguise, but never dreamed it was the Prince.
+She therefore, went directly out of the room, with the keys in her hand, to her husband, without saying one word to the Prince, and greatly importuned Kingsborough to tell her who it was; and if he (meaning the person in disguise) could tell any thing of what was become of the Prince.
+Kingsborough smiled at her naming the beard, and told her, "My dear, it is the Prince."
+The Prince, (cried she) then we are a' ruined, we will a' be hanged now."---Hute, (cried he) we will die but once, and if we are hanged for this, we die in a good cause, doing only an act of humanity and charity.
+But go make haste with supper, bring us eggs, butter, and whatever ready."---"Eggs, butter, and cheese, (quoth she)---What a supper is that for a Prince?"---Oh wife! (replied he) you little know how this good Prince has lived of late; this will be a feast to him: Besides, to make a formal supper, would make the servants suspect something; the less ceremony, therefore, the better; make haste and come to supper yourself."
+I come to supper, (says she) I know not how to behave before majesty."----You must come, (replied Kingsborough) for the Prince will not eat one bit without you; and you'll find it no difficult matter to behave before him; so obliging and easy is he in his conversation."

-I hope the reader will excuse me, for giving this dialogue in their own words; not being able to give a better idea of the figure the Prince must have made and of the distress he was in, than in their own way of expression.
+I hope the reader will excuse me, for giving this dialogue in their own words; not being able to give a better idea of the figure the Prince must have made, and of the distress he was in, than in their own way of expression their meaning.